-Not only do I fill the raised beds with flower and vegetable seeds, but I also sprinkle them throughout the rest of the garden to add color and interest among the existing perennials.
+Not only do I fill the raised beds with flower and vegetable seeds, but I also sprinkle them throughout the rest of the garden to add color and interest to the existing perennials.

-Installing screws to the bed frame, 12 inches apart, and leaving them partially extended, it allows me to wrap twine around the screws temporarily.
+Installing screws to the bed frame, 12 inches apart, and leaving them partially extended, allows me to wrap twine around the screws temporarily.
 As you can see, my squares are now perfectly even.
 Problem solved!

 Adding Organic Material is Beneficial to the Garden